yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, Reviewers is highlighted.](images/stepbystep/media/image113.png "New Pull Request page")

-3. Click the "Create" button to submit the pull request.
+3. Select the "Create" button to submit the pull request.

 ### Task 4: Approve and complete a pull request